Research Associate (m/f/x)

 (subject to personal qualification employees are remunerated according to salary group E 13 TV-L)

-starting January 1, 2022 initially to be filled by December 31, 2025, with the option of extension The period of employment is governed by § 2 (2) Fixed Term Research Contracts Act (Wissenschaftszeitvertragsgesetz - WissZeitVG).
+Terms: The position is limited until October 15, 2024 with the option for extension.
+The period of employment is governed by the Fixed Term Research Contracts Act (Wissenschaftszeitvertragsgesetz – WissZeitVG).

 Applications from women are particularly welcome.
 The same applies to people with disabilities.